KinaKnowledge/juno-lang/README.md

 false
 ```

-As you can see, the final example above isn't an atom.
+As you can see, the final example returned false, because it's quoted value is *not* equal to the unquoted value.
+So `Date` isn't an atom.
 This is because a quoted Date resolves to the literal "Date" and the symbol Date resolves to the JavaScript `Date` function.
-This can be shown by:
+This can be shown:

 ```
-[user] λ-> (subtype Date)
+[user] λ-> (type Date)
-Function
+function
-[user] λ-> (subtype `Date)
+[user] λ-> (type `Date)
-String
+string
 ```

-We can also quote S-expressions that are composite in form, where multiple S-expressions are part of the same quoted form.
+We can also quote S-expressions that are complex in form, where multiple S-expressions are part of the same quoted form.
 In this case, we can construct a data structure via a quoted S-expression:

 ```
 [user] λ-> `("Mary" "Jones" (123 "Main Street"))
 [ "Mary", "Jones", [ 123, "Main Street" ] ]
 ```

-The above quoted S-expression resolved to a nested array structure.
+The above quoted S-expression evaluated to a nested array structure.

 In Juno you can also quote object forms: